 The further measures listed below should be considered in addition to those already specified if aiming for the highest possible standards for this home.
 Some of these measures may be cost-effective when other building work is being carried out such as an alteration, extension or repair.
 Also they may become cost-effective in the future depending on changes in technology costs and fuel prices.
-However you should check the conditions in any covenants, warranties or sale contracts, and whether any legal permissions are required such as a building warrant, planning consent or listed building restrictions.
+However you should check the conditions in any covenants, planning conditions, warranties or sale contracts before undertaking any of these measures.